-An SR-22 certifies that you have at least the minimum liability insurance required by Wisconsin law.
-And it must be filed before the state will reinstate your license.
+An SR-22 certifies that you have at least the minimum liability insurance required by Wisconsin law, and it must be filed before the state will reinstate your license.

 Do I need SR-22 insurance?

+Your state’s DMV will let you know if you need to file an SR-22.
 You might be required to file an SR-22 in Wisconsin if your license is suspended or revoked for:

 - Operating a vehicle while under the influence.

 - Reckless driving.

 What if I don’t have a car or a license?

 If you don’t own a car but plan to drive, you’re required to obtain non-owner insurance and file an SR-22.
 During the period your license is suspended, you don’t need to acquire insurance or file an SR-22 if you don’t intend to drive.

 If you have an SR-22 from another state, you must maintain it while driving in Wisconsin.
 Your existing SR-22 is likely sufficient enough in Wisconsin, but verify coverage with the WisDOT and your insurer to be sure.